All Products

 Total Cost: 0.11999999999999958

-Method 3: Package Python dependencies through PEX
+Method 3: Package dependencies with PEX

-Step 1: Package and execute a PEX file
+Step 1: Build the PEX file

-2. Install the PEX and wheel tools.
+2. Install the PEX and wheel tools:

 pip3.8 install --user pex wheel \